dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 ### GET https://functionURL/api/scores/top/:count
 #### Description
-Gets top scores achieved in the game by all users, in descending order.
+Gets top `count` scores achieved in the game by all users, in descending order.
 This can include more than one score per user.
 #### Sample HTTP response
 ```javascript
 [